captionpoint/captionpoint-plays/DEAR-JACK-DEAR-LOUISE.md

 ---

-I’m not exactly sure when I leave, but I get the typed-up schedule on Monday and I’ll write to you immediately.
+I’m not exactly sure when I leave, but I get the typed-up schedule on Monday

 ---

-[Pause]
+and I’ll write to you immediately.

+---
 ---

 Dear Jack,